Twilight (1998 film): Reception

 "The reason to see the film is to observe how relaxed and serene Paul Newman is before the camera.
-How, at 73, he has absorbed everything he needs to know about how to be a movie actor, so that at every moment he is at home in his skin, and the skin of his character.
+How, at 73, he has absorbed everything he needs to know about how to be a movie actor so that at every moment he is at home in his skin and the skin of his character.
 It's sad to see all that assurance used in the service of a plot so worn and mechanical."Entertainment Weekly critic Owen Gleiberman gave the film a C+ grade.
 He wrote it was meant to be "...about the relationship between a semiretired gumshoe (Paul Newman) and two veteran movie stars (Gene Hackman and Susan Sarandon)..." but was more "...about the trio of aging stars who play them."

 Barbara Shulgasser of the San Francisco Examiner said that it had a "dazzlingly smart script by Benton and co-writer Richard Russo."
 She wrote further: "Twilight is as close to a perfect film as I've seen in a long while."

 Heather Clisby of Movie Magazine International described it as "one of those films where everybody involved seems to have actually cared, thus we have a superb product with memorable characters brought to life by some of the finest actors of our time."

 Home media

 The DVD was released on October 7, 1998, in Widescreen.
-Features included English closed-captioning, Spanish subtitles, and the theatrical trailer, which included scenes that were not in the final edit of the film.
+Features included English closed-captioning, Spanish subtitles, and the theatrical trailer, which included scenes not in the final edit of the film.